qsnake/gpaw/doc/install/Linux/newcell.rst

   .. literalinclude:: install_newcell.csh

-  **Note** that every time you wish to install a new version of a package, and deploy new module file, keeping the old module file.
+  **Note** that every time you wish to install a new version of a package, and deploy new module file, better keep the old module file.

 - submit the test job::